Skip links

 Board Member

-Sami Paea Fifita is the Chairperson for the Christchurch Tongan Youth Council.
-He has been involved with the youth group at Falelotu Kosipeli (Tongan Christchurch Methodist Parish) for 15 years.
-Within the past four years, Sami has played a major role in planning Christchurch-based youth programmes especially in the area of maintaining the Tongan Language.
+Sami Paea Fifita is a dedicated advocate for Tongan youth in Christchurch.
+He currently serves as Chairperson for the Christchurch Tongan Youth Council and has been actively involved with the youth group at Falelotu Kosipeli (Tongan Christchurch Methodist Parish) for the past 15 years.